Efficiency begins with our fees.

 a) Total fees includes investment advisory fees and fund management fees, but excludes trading commissions which were not measured by the Personal Capital white paper.

-b) Personal Capital and AlphaGlider fees based on a client with $200,000 in managed assets; AlphaGlider fund management fee is for the highest cost AlphaGlider strategy, as of December 31, 2018, and is subject to change without notice.
+b) Personal Capital and AlphaGlider fees based on a client with $200,000 in managed assets; AlphaGlider fund management fee is for the AlphaGlider Global Balanced Strategy (AG-B), as of May 31, 2019, and is subject to change without notice.

 Your savings go directly to your annual returns.